Draeken/Kewly/README.md

 ## Profil
 ### No-go
 default filter, that apply to all sections.
+These filter aren't visible on search page.
+And they are the only way to filter out products with specific ingredient.
 ### Pinned
 Pinned product to try later, they automatically disappear when user scroll down to the cocktail page and had viewed it for more than 1min (that also add the cocktail to "to be rated" list)
 ### Historic